freeCodeCamp/freeCodeCamp/README.md

 ### Reporting Bugs and Issues

-If you think you've found a bug, first read the [how to report a bug](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.
+<p align="justify"> If you think you've found a bug, first read the [how to report a bug](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions. </p>

-If you're confident it's a new bug and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
-Be sure to include as much information as possible so we can reproduce the bug.
+<p align="justify"> If you're confident it's a new bug and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
+Be sure to include as much information as possible so we can reproduce the bug. </p>

 ### Reporting Security Issues and Responsible Disclosure